tinymce/tinymce-docs/modules/ROOT/pages/tinymce-for-mobile.md

----
-layout: default
-title: TinyMCE for touch-enabled and mobile devices
+# TinyMCE for touch-enabled and mobile devices
-title_nav: TinyMCE for mobile
+:title_nav: TinyMCE for mobile
-description: The TinyMCE rich text editing experience for mobile devices.
+:description: The TinyMCE rich text editing experience for mobile devices.
-keywords: mobile tablet
+:keywords: mobile tablet
----

 The mobile experience for {{site.productname}} is enabled by default and has the following differences when compared to the "desktop" experience: